Preston's school buses at risk of being scrapped if they don't start making money

 A Preston bus operator has defended its decision to raise school bus fares by 40%, saying the price hike was needed to save services from being axed.

-Parents raised concerns after Preston Bus hiked the price of its weekly travel pass to Fulwood Academy and Corpus Christi high schools from £11.80 to £16 for the new term.
+Parents raised concerns after Preston Bus hiked the price of its weekly travel pass to Fulwood Academy and Corpus Christi high schools from £11.80 to £16 for the new term, whilst a day ticket now costs £4.80.

-It means families now have to fork out an extra £22.50 a month per child to take the bus to school at a time when many are feeling the pinch from the rising costs of living.
+It means families now have to fork out an extra £22.50 a month when many are feeling the pinch from the rising costs of living.

 For a family sending two children to school, it is an extra £300 compared to last year.